danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Start THE GUESSING PAGES
+- Recreate page design for guesses (dashboard)
 - DONE...
 Create userSchema for login (fetch user from database)
 - DONE...
 After login, redirect to a simple Dashboard
 - Create the layout for the page: https://www.youtube.com/watch?v=TQl7BarutoE